-Irregular employment is proving unstoppable.
+Nonstandard employment is proving unstoppable.
 Regions needs a model that works for everyone.
-That requires a new kind of market for hourly labor.
+That requires a new option for hourly labor.

 Our 5 takeaways for workforce professionals: